sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 - [Hysteria: Censorship-resistant proxy](https://github.com/apernet/hysteria)
 - [Cloudflare Tunnels](https://blog.cloudflare.com/getting-cloudflare-tunnels-to-connect-to-the-cloudflare-network-with-quic)
 - [Media over QUIC](https://quic.video/)
+- [WebTransport (based on HTTP/3) was decided on in gRPC-Web](https://github.com/grpc/grpc-web/blob/master/doc/roadmap.md) to support bidirectional streams

 While the transition to HTTP/3 is well underway, it's far from complete.
 There are still challenges to overcome, such as improving tooling, expanding language support, and ensuring compatibility with existing infrastructure.